|

 Jersey.
 We saw a huge crowd, and when Mom spotted Basil Rathbone, we got

 right in the middle of it.
-I don't know what he was doing there, besides
+I don't know what he was doing there,

-the Prosecution" at the Paper Mill Playhouse in Milburn, N.J.
+the Prosecution at the Paper Mill Playhouse in Milburn, N.J.
 Apparently

 he did lots of public appearances at that time.
 Mom was a movie buff, so